UPDATE: 18 November 2016

 The conflict in Borno State started in 2009 when Boko Haram launched attacks in Bauchi, Borno, Yobe and Kano.
 By 2014, Boko Haram controlled large swathes of territory in Borno State.

 In 2015, Nigeria elected a new President who vowed to take back control of territory from Boko Haram and also stamp out corruption in the country.
 Since then the Nigerian army has been engaged in fighting with Boko Haram, including by launching airstrikes that began in 2016, in areas under Boko Haram control.
 The army has now taken back many cities and villages and is securing them.

-Boko Haram, also known as Islamic State West Africa Province (ISWAP), has carried out and continues to carry out attacks, suicide bombings and incursions in Borno State and also in neighbouring countries.
-As a result of the conflict, 2.7 million people are displaced across the four countries (Nigeria, Cameroon, Chad and Niger) according to Office for the Coordination of Humanitarian Affairs (OCHA).
+Boko Haram has carried out and continues to carry out attacks, suicide bombings and incursions in Borno State and also in neighbouring countries.
+As a result of the conflict, 1.8 million people are currently displaced in northeastern Nigeria, including an estimated 1.1 million in Maiduguri alone; 4.4 million people are food insecure according to OCHA.

 Activities 2015 International Activity Report

 Insecurity and suicide attacks by insurgents led to further displacement, increasing the need for medical and humanitarian aid in Nigeria in 2015.

 Over two million Nigerians have been displaced across the northeast of the country, largely as a result of brutal violence linked to Boko Haram.
 Rural communities have been devastated.
 The population of Maiduguri, capital of Borno state, has more than doubled with the influx of internally displaced people, which has overwhelmed basic services in the city.
 Despite a significant military presence, insecurity remains high, with Maiduguri targeted in repeated suicide bomb attacks, and people are afraid to return home.